 We see a level 3 avalanche warning and just think “great it’s not level 4”, tell ourselves we’ll be more careful, and go anyway.
 We do crazy things like climb below parties in dangerous gullies with only luck on our sides, never thinking that there is only so much luck that can go around in such places.

-One problem is that although the sea always wins, it’s also pretty predictable, were as the mountains tend not to win, can be outwitted, but are far less predictable because of it.
+One problem is that although the sea always wins, it’s also pretty predictable, where the mountains tend not to win, can be outwitted, but are far less predictable because of it.

-Anyway here are five ideas on avoiding thoes traps;
+Anyway here are five ideas on avoiding those traps;

-Outsmart the danger.
 Use your experience, your map and local knowledge when it comes to both route and crag choice.
 Take it slow and don’t blindly walk into a trap.
 Stay flexible with your plans, and be prepared to ‘just go for a walk’.
-Also don’t let poor judgment be caused by poor communication.
+Also, don’t let poor judgment be caused by poor communication.
 If everyone is shitting their pants, but no one is willing to say it, then be the first (to say it, not shit your pants).

-Get skilled up.
-A friend of mine was caught in an avalanche once, and while being drawn down to what he imagined to be his death he realized he new nothing about avalanches.
-In that moment he decided that if he lived he would get clued up and so avoid it happening again.
+A friend of mine was caught in an avalanche once, and while being drawn down to what he imagined to be his death he realized he knew nothing about avalanches.
+At that moment he decided that if he lived he would get clued up and so avoid it happening again.
 And he did.
 Although there are many more sexy courses to do I’d highly recommend getting onto an avalanche course, as the skills will be passed on much easier, faster than reading a book, plus they will stick.
 The best courses at the moment are a steal at £35 (1 day) and is being run by MCofS (info here).
-Glenmore Lodge also do do a a two day course on avalanche awareness, and most guides will be happy to run courses for small groups (a good option for climbing clubs).
+Glenmore Lodge also do a two-day course on avalanche awareness, and most guides will be happy to run courses for small groups (a good option for climbing clubs).
 On the subject of awareness, I think most of us simply go by gut instinct and a small amount of knowledge, but mainly our gut.